redhat-openstack/website/source/uncategorized/rdo-bugtriage.html.md

 ### Initial Triage (NEW) -- FIXME

-When a reporter files a bug, the report automatically starts out in a NEW state.
 If a bug/RFE has already been fixed in the 'current' current stable RDO release (Say Havana), then

 *   Update the "Fixed In Version" field with the NVR (Name-Version-Release) of the package
 *   Move the bug to CLOSED->CURRENTRELEASE